wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 tracked by `OOOCore`'s member variable `lastStoreAddrCommitCycle`.
 It is updated to the commit cycle of the store uop if the commit cycle is larger than `lastStoreAddrCommitCycle`.

+Loads and stores also allocate an entry in the load queue or store queue respectively.
+Surprisingly, zSim models load and store queue exactly as an ROB with smaller capacity and a potentially different retirement bandwidth.
+Code comment points out that, in practice, load and store queues are often fully associative.
+In our case, we only simulate them as FIFO buffer on which resource hazards may happen.
+After a load or store uop is dispatched, they first call `minAllocCycle()` on the load or store queue object respectively to obtain the minimum enqueue cycle.
+If this value is larger than the dispatch cycle, we stall the functional unit by calling `poisonRange()`, imposing back pressure to the instruction window.
+The window will then close the port to prevent following uops from being issued until the current uop can be inserted into the load or store queue.

 ## Simulating The Frontend Fetcher